 Circle Time and Group Reflection

 Effective circle time requires careful management.
 Ground rules are essential (one person speaks at a time, listen without interrupting, what is shared in circle stays in circle).
 Use a talking object so children know whose turn it is.
-Keep activities short, focused, and age-appropriate.
+Keep activities short, focussed, and age-appropriate.
 End with celebration or connection.

-Growth Mindset Language and Framing Challenge
+Growth Mindset Language Strategies

 How we talk about challenge and failure profoundly shapes children's emotional responses to difficulty.
 If we praise children for being clever ("You're so smart at maths"), they come to see ability as fixed.
 When they encounter something difficult, they conclude they are not smart at that thing and give up.
 If instead we praise effort and strategy ("You worked really hard on that problem.
 You tried a different approach when the first one didn't work"), children learn that difficulty is a signal to try harder, not a sign of inadequacy.